Frequently Asked Questions

 Is there a charge to be seen in the Student Health Clinic?

-For students who have paid the Fund B fee, the office visit is waived for appointments in Student Health.
+For students who have paid the Fund B fee, the office visit is included in that fee.
 Any ancillary testing charges are billed to the student’s Major Medical Insurance.
-Refer to the “Procedures & Guidelines” section of this Student Health website for charges covered and/or billed to Major Medical Insurance.
+Please refer to the Excluded Services page of this Student Health website for charges covered and/or billed to Major Medical Insurance.

 How can I see a specialist?

 Most common medical conditions can be managed by a primary care provider at the Student Health Clinic.
 However, if a specialist’s care is indicated, Student Health Clinic providers can give you a referral to see other specialists within the UNMC system.
-If you are enrolled in MACORI INSURANCE, you must have a referral by a Student Health Clinic provider in order to be covered by your insurance.
+If you are enrolled in BCBS Student Blue,you will be referred to an in-network provider..
 If you have outside insurance, check your plan, as some plans require a referral by your private primary care provider.

 Will details of my medical care be kept confidential, even from my parents?